-Inside Tennessee’s Online Master’s Programs
+Inside Popular Online Master’s Programs in TN

-University of Tennessee, Knoxville (UTK) — Vols Online
+University of Tennessee, Knoxville (UTK)

-As Tennessee’s flagship university, UT Knoxville offers a wide variety of online master’s programs through its Vols Online platform.
-UTK provides 70+ online degrees and certificates across 77 areas of interest, including master’s programs in education, engineering, business, social work, and more.
-Online students receive the same quality instruction and faculty as on-campus students, with flexible formats ideal for working professionals.
+Online students receive the same instruction and faculty expertise as on-campus learners, with formats designed for working professionals.
 All programs are fully accredited, and many are nationally ranked.

 Featured Program: Online MBA

-Duration: 45 credits (about 2 years)
+- Duration: 45 credits | 2 years

-Format: 100% online courses, with the exception of a three-day on-campus orientation
+- Format: 100% online + a 3-day on-campus orientation

-Cost: $1,200 per credit (45 credits, about $54,000 total)
+- Cost: $1,200 per credit | $54,000 total

 Admissions Requirements: